pyeventsourcing/eventsourcing/docs/topics/user_guide/wsgi.rst

 uWSGI
 -----

-If you are running uWSGI in prefork mode, and not using a Web application framework, and are , please note that uWSGI has a `postfork decorator
+If you are running uWSGI in prefork mode, and not using a Web application framework, please note that uWSGI has a `postfork decorator
 <http://uwsgi-docs.readthedocs.io/en/latest/PythonDecorators.html#uwsgidecorators.postfork>`__
 which may help.